StefanoBarison/p-VQD/README.md

 - **example.py** : an example to use the pVQD to simulate the Transverse Field Ising Model on an open chain of 3 qubits
 - **plotter.py** : simple script to plot the results of the pVQD calculations and compare them to the exact classical simulation
 - **data** : a folder that contains some pre-produced data to plot

+## Updates

+- **Update 1** : the code has been updated to run with Qiskit 0.25.0, and uses new functions that have been introduced with it, like the PauliSumOp operator.
+Moreover, it creates the circuit only once in order to speed up calculations.
+Finally, the local cost function alternative proposed by Cerezo et al. (https://www.nature.com/articles/s41467-021-21728-w) has been introduced as a possibility.